xenoteo/Distributed-Systems/Middleware/Thrift-homework/README.md

 [memory_test.py](src/main/py/memory_test.py).
 For all mentioned programs the serialisation method should be provided as an argument: `binary | json | compact`
+**Warning**: server and clients should use the same serialisation method!

 If you use Intellij, right click on folder `gen-java` -> `Mark Directory as` -> `Generated Sources Root`.